Investor Summary

 |---|---|---|

-The portfolio continues to navigate a complex and momentum-driven market with a disciplined yet adaptive approach.
+The team is continuing to navigate a complex and momentum-driven market with a disciplined yet adaptive approach.
 Strategic research prioritisation, risk-aware positioning, and a focus on long-term value creation remain central to the investment philosophy.
 The team is committed to refining its responsiveness to market signals and maintaining competitive performance.

 | Date | Letter | Tickers | Keywords | Pitches | Quick Takes |